Tarzan and His Mate: Plot

 Arlington returns to the group, claiming that he saw Tarzan being killed by a crocodile.
 A distraught Jane agrees to return to civilization.
 Arlington and Holt have their baggage carriers each take a tusk from the burial ground, and they begin to head back.
 Cheeta leaves Jane and looks for Tarzan.
 Chased by a lion, Cheeta escapes and comes upon the chimpanzee group tending to Tarzan.

 As Tarzan recuperates, the safari makes its way through the jungle.
 Cheeta returns and lets Jane know that Tarzan is alive.
 However, shortly after the safari is confronted by a hostile tribe of "lion-eating men" (gomangani-popo-numa), who kill two of the bearers and intend to kill the entire safari.
-Under cover of gunfire, most of the safari makes it to some nearby caves, set into the face of a rocky cliff.
+Under cover of gunfire, a few of the safari makes it to some nearby caves, set into the face of a rocky cliff.
 The bearer who was carrying the ammunition crate is killed on the way.
 When Saidi makes an attempt to retrieve the crate, he is captured by the lion men.
 Cheeta escapes and runs off to tell Tarzan.

 The safari watch in horror the next morning as Saidi is staked out to a tree, as the lion men intend to use him as bait to call lions to attack the safari.
 When Holt rushes out to save him, he is wounded by a thrown spear.
 Wounded, he begins to free Saidi when the lions show up and tear him and Saidi to pieces.
 Meanwhile, Cheeta has returned to Tarzan, who while still weak, sets off after Cheeta.

 The lions attempt to get at the safari, but are held off by Jane and Arlington and one of the bearers.
 When the bearer goes down on a ledge, Arlington goes out to save him, and he is attacked by a lion.
 Arlington is killed, but Jane kills the charging lion.
 As the lions become more aggressive, Tarzan and the chimpanzees arrive.
 The chimpanzees begin to throw the lion men out of the trees, where they are set upon by the lions.
 Jane kills two lions before she runs out of ammunition.
 As she is about to be attacked by the last lion, Tarzan arrives and kills it with his knife.
 Shortly after, a large herd of elephants arrives, trampling the lions, killing several and running the remainder off.

 With the lion men and the lions routed, the elephants, along with Tarzan, Jane, and Cheeta, return the ivory to the burial ground.